 Spring trout fishing begins at different times and it can depend on a few different things..

 Spring trout fishing starts in some areas just after the rivers become ice-free and as soon as you can fish the open river.
-In other areas, spring trout fishing begins when the water temperatures start to rise up into the high 40s and 50s which is when trout actively start feeding.
+In other areas, spring fishing for trout begins when the water temperatures start to rise up into the high 40s and 50s which is when trout actively start feeding.

 In some areas of the country, spring trout fishing starts when the official trout season begins and that means anglers need to wait until the fishing regulations allow them to start fishing for trout.